Everything You Need to Know About Vitamin B12

 It can be a huge game changer for you.
 So anytime, really the one thing that I always talk about is activating your body's own self healing mechanism.
 Creating a clean and green outside environment, breathing clean air, eating clean food, drinking clean water and avoiding all the toxic things that can come in to your life or into your mouth.

 So let's just do a little recap of what we've talked about.
-Vitamin B-12 is absolutely essential for your health.
+Vitamin B12 is absolutely essential for your health.
 It doesn't only affect your energy levels but your cardiovascular health, your nervous system, your bones, your joints and specially your brain.
-Unlike other vitamins, absorbing B-12 requires that your digestive system and your liver are working efficiently, so that's another thing to consider.
+Unlike other vitamins, absorbing B12 requires that your digestive system and your liver are working efficiently, so that's another thing to consider.
 Is your digestive system healthy?
 Would you benefit from an intestinal cleanse?
 Are you getting enough probiotics?
 Are you getting enough enzymes?
 Have you performed a liver cleanse?
 Are you giving your liver regular nutritional support?

-So it's my opinion that the easiest surefire way to get your B-12 requirements is by regular supplementation with a high quality B-12 supplement, and when you're looking for one, make sure it contains the methylcobalamin and the adenosylcobalamin.
-I actually created the one called vegan safe B-12 but there's plenty of B-12 out there.
+So it's my opinion that the easiest surefire way to get your B12 requirements is by regular supplementation with a high quality B12 supplement, and when you're looking for one, make sure it contains the methylcobalamin and the adenosylcobalamin.
+I actually created the one called vegan safe B12 but there's plenty of B12 out there.
 The main thing is do your research, look at what is available.
 Take the information that I've given you today and expand upon it.
-Specially, I'd really like to hear from anybody who's dealt with B-12 deficiency.
+Specially, I'd really like to hear from anybody who's dealt with B12 deficiency.
 How they corrected it.
 The differences made in their lives.
 Please leave a comment at the bottom of this video.

 kIt's great feedback that'll help others and it adds to the conversation.
 So thanks for watching.
 Tune in for more great videos on our Youtube account at Global Healing Center or visit us online at GlobalHealingCenter.com, sign up for our newsletter, our blog and thanks for taking the time to watch this presentation today.

 - Stabler, SP, and RH Allen.
 “Vitamin B12 Deficiency as a Worldwide Problem.”
 Annual Review of Nutrition., vol. 24, 11 June 2004, pp. 299–326.
 Accessed 3 Mar.
 2017.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.